anxielray/kisumu-lang/docs/math/Math_package.md

 ### Basic Math Operations

-- THe math package will handle the some basic math operations like addition, subtraction, division and multiplication amongst others.
+The math package will handle some basic math operations, such as addition, subtraction, division, and multiplication.
 - Examples;

   - add(a, b) → number